yusufgul/Portfolio-React/README.md

 - Starry sky for the background created using canvas.
   - Background rotates slowly but only on bigger screens since older mobile devices have a hard time handling it.
   - Sky also only rotates at the homepage, because I quickly relaized that, trying to read something while the background is spinning can be dizzying.
 So, it only rotates on the homepage and on big screens.
 - Displayed projects are not hard-coded.
 They are getting fetched from Firebase - Firestore Database.
-So, it can be updated easily.
+So, they can be updated easily.
 - For handling contact form, [Getform.io](https://getform.io/) is used.
 Getform.io is a powerful form backend for HTML web forms.
 - Responsive design for screens of any size.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>